 Here are some other things Paul wanted the saints to follow:

-Hebrews 12:14: “Pursue peace with everyone, and holiness” (that is, “Let God’s holiness and peace influence how to treat others.”)
+Heb.
+12:14: “Follow peace with all men, and holiness” (that is, “Let God’s holiness and peace influence how to treat others.”)

-Hebrews 13:7: “Remember those who rule over you, who have spoken to you the word of God; imitate their faith, considering the end result of their manner of life” (that is, “Let the example of faithful elders influence you.”)
+Heb.
+13:7: “Remember those who have rule over you, who have spoken to you the word of God, whose faith follow, considering the end of their conversation” (that is, “Let the example of faithful elders influence you.”)

-Hebrews 6:11—12: “And we earnestly desire that each of you show the same diligence, with the full assurance of hope, until the end, that you not become lazy, but followers of those who through faith and patience inherit the promises.” (that is, “Work steadily in the Lord as you see others do.”)
+Heb.
+6:11, 12: “But we earnestly desire that each of you show the same diligence, in the full assurance of hope, until the end, that you not become lazy, but followers of those who through faith and patience inherit the promises” (that is, “Work steadily in the Lord as you see others do.”)

-1Peter 2:21: “. . . leaving you an example, that you should follow in his footsteps” (that is, let the example of Jesus influence you.)
+1Pet.
+2:21: “. . . leaving us an example that you should follow in his steps” (that is, “Let the example of Jesus influence you.”)